Meschdog18/TCLI/README.md

 /tweet* - Enter your tweet after typing /tweet* | ex /tweet*Hi from my terminal

+# How To Use

+Make sure TCLI.go and structs.go are in the same folder than use *go run *.go

 # Additional Info

 With the current way the program is writen, you will require credentials only available to twitter users with api access,